SanskritiHarmukh/Forecasting-Stock-Market-Index/README.md

 **7.** Lastly you can deactivate the virtual environment by giving command `deactivate` to your terminal.

-## Glimpse of the Web App
+# Glimpse of the Web App

-Let's see which source code line is responsible for which part of output in our web app.
+##Let's see which source code line is responsible for which part of the output in our web app.

 **Input:**